Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 an optimized skeleton.
 Some of these features are exclusive to optimized skeletons.

-Optimized skeletons require an initialization step.
-This typically happens in `MotionHistoryUpdateSystem`, but if the entity was instantiated after this point in the frame (sometime during `SimulationSystemGroup`), you may need to initialize the entity manually via the `ForceInitialize()` method.

 An optimized skeleton can either be in a synced or unsynced state.
 Accessing `rawLocalTransformsRW`, sampling poses from skeleton clips (more on that in a later part), or applying inertial blending will put the skeleton in an unsynced